-  To speed up the recruitment process, tech companies resort to hiring several agencies at once.
-However, this is a failing strategy because candidates only get spammed with one and the same interview invitation.
-It’ll lead to poor results and spoil your image as an employer.
+To speed up the recruitment process, tech companies resort to contracting several agencies at once.
+However, this is a failing strategy because candidates might get spammed with one and the same interview invitation.
+It can lead to poor recruitment results and undermine your reputation as an employer.

 #2.
 Ignore employer branding

-The best way to really accelerate recruitment is to start employer branding.
-If you promote your company as a nice place to work at, it’ll definitely attract more talents.
+Some business leaders don’t promote their company while entering the new job market and often end up with offer rejections from candidates.
+The best way to avoid this issue and accelerate recruitment is to start a small employer branding campaign.
+If you advertise your company as a nice place to work at, it’ll attract more talents.
 The key point is to understand that offshoring employer brand campaigns must be tailored to the targeted IT community.

 #3.
 Ignore office location details

-Huge working area or a fascinating panorama shouldn’t throw dust in your eyes.
-There are some vital things that are often left unnoticed before the deal, e.g. soundproof, sunlight, air conditioning, 24/7 access.
+A huge working area or a fascinating panorama shouldn’t throw dust in your eyes.
+There are some vital things that are often left unnoticed before the deal, e.g., soundproof, sunlight, air conditioning, and 24/7 access.
 Work closely with a real estate manager to check all important details.

 #4.
 Unadaptable company policies

-Your corporate HR policies may work well for in-house teams, but offshore developers are located in another country with their own national holidays and labor law.
-For this reason, be adaptable and discuss the vacation & day-off opportunities with the offshoring team individually.
+Your corporate HR policies may work well for in-house teams, but your offshore software developers are located in another country with their own national holidays and labor laws.
+For this reason, be adaptable and discuss vacation & day-off opportunities with the offshoring team individually.

 #5.
 No IP rights agreement

-Although you hire a trustworthy team of developers, a non-disclosure agreement is signed by default.
+Although you hire a trustworthy team of developers, a non-disclosure agreement should be signed by default.
 Companies that produce intellectual property must keep an eye on their legal rights from the very beginning.
-Consult IT lawyers to prepare a comprehensive agreement to prevent the leakage of your confidential information.
+Consult IT lawyers to prepare a comprehensive agreement and prevent the leakage of your confidential information.

 Alcor as Your Trusted Partner

-An offshore development center is a perfect solution for companies that desire to step out of outsourcing relations.
-As an alternative to the traditional outsourcing, an ODC gives you freedom and security.
-Build your own offshore development office with Alcor and enjoy the benefits of working with us.
+An offshore product development branch is a perfect solution for companies that desire to step out of outsourcing relations.
+As an alternative to traditional outsourcing, a software branch abroad gives you freedom and security.
+Build your offshore software development office with Alcor and enjoy the benefits of working with us.

 All of this is followed by further operational management support, including additional services like business travel support, employer branding, stock option planning, and work permits for foreigners.

 Proven expertise in the IT field.
-We are the service providing company that works exclusively with IT product companies from different countries.
+We are a service-providing company that works exclusively with IT product companies from different countries.
 Our team of experts works closely with software developers and their top management to meet the company’s needs in the best way.